jeffreykemp/apex-qr-plugin/README.md

 * Third is based on a timer - see Page Source / Execute when Page Loads

 ##Compatibility
-* Updated by Jeffrey Kemp in Apex 5.0
+* Developed with APEX 4.2
 * Tested with following browsers: Firefox, Chrome, IE11, Safari (iPhone)
 * Tested with following QR code scanners: scan.me, RedLaser, Google Authenticator, HDE OTP